remoteintech/remote-jobs/company-profiles/hugo.md

 ## Company blurb

 Hugo has two beautiful products (built in house):

--Quriobot (https://quriobot.com): our latest product which offers you a chatbot without any hassle and with beautiful elegance.
+- Quriobot (https://quriobot.com): our latest product which offers you a chatbot without any hassle and with beautiful elegance.
 It gives your website/product/service that personal touch the internet misses via conversational UI
--Hugo (https://hugo.events/product): which is a fanbase management solution (think of it as a combination of SurveyMonkeys and Mailchimps).
+- Hugo (https://hugo.events/product): which is a fanbase management solution (think of it as a combination of SurveyMonkeys and Mailchimps).
 It accumulates your people data and allows you to enrich it, segment it and easily send out email campaigns.

 ## Company size

 5-10 people

+## Remote status

+We support working remote but we are very open (and support it even more) if you want to come and work in the Netherlands (it's a great country ;) )!

 ## Region

-Worldwide - We support working remote but we are very open (and support it even more) if you want to come and work in the Netherlands (it's a great country ;) )!
+Worldwide, main office in Amsterdam.

 ## Company technologies
 Please check our stack on Stackshare here: